jorisstrakeljahn/work-value-trendradar-3d/README.md

 #### US0.1 — Repo & Tooling ✅

-**Als Team** wollen wir ein TS-Frontend-Projekt mit sauberem Lint/Format, damit wir parallel arbeiten können.
+**As a team** we want a TS frontend project with clean lint/format, so we can work in parallel.

 **Acceptance Criteria:**
-- ✅ Vite + TS läuft lokal (`npm run dev`)
+- ✅ Vite + TS runs locally (`npm run dev`)
-- ✅ ESLint + Prettier aktiv
+- ✅ ESLint + Prettier active
-- ✅ Basic folder structure vorhanden
+- ✅ Basic folder structure present

+### Epic 1 — Data Model & Seed Data

+#### US1.1 — Signal Schema ✅

+**As a developer** I want a clear data model for Weak Signals, so visualization and popups are consistent.

+#### US1.2 — Seed Dataset ✅

+**As a team** we want initial 15-25 signals as demo data, so something is immediately visible in the 3D radar.

+### Epic 2 — 3D Radar View

+#### US2.1 — Render 3D Scene ✅

+**As a user** I want to see a 3D space where points (Weak Signals) are placed.

+#### US2.2 — Map Values to Coordinates ✅

+**As a user** I want axes to be logical (Impact, Horizon, Work Value), so the model is explainable.

+#### US2.3 — Hover Tooltip ✅

+**As a user** I want to see a tooltip (Title + Industry) on hover, so I can quickly scan.

+#### US2.4 — Click to Select Signal ✅

+**As a user** I want to click on a point to see details.

-## 🎯 Nächste Schritte
+## 🎯 Features

-- [ ] 3D-Radar-Visualisierung implementieren
-- [ ] Signal-Daten in 3D-Szene rendern
-- [ ] Filter-Funktionalität implementieren
-- [ ] Interaktive Signal-Auswahl (Raycasting)
-- [ ] Detail-Panel mit Signal-Informationen
-- [ ] Legende für Kategorien und Branchen
+- ✅ 3D Radar Visualization with classic trend radar design
+- ✅ Interactive signal points with hover and click
+- ✅ Industry-based filtering
+- ✅ Collapsible filter and legend panels
+- ✅ Work Value Index calculated from 4 value dimensions
-- [ ] Responsive Design
+- ✅ Responsive UI with TailwindCSS
-- [ ] Deployment auf Vercel/Netlify

-## 📝 Entwicklung
+## 📝 Development

-Das Projekt verwendet:
+The project uses:
-- **TypeScript** für Type-Safety
+- **TypeScript** for type safety
-- **React Three Fiber** für deklarative 3D-Grafiken
+- **React Three Fiber** for declarative 3D graphics
-- **Zustand** für einfaches State Management
+- **Zustand** for simple state management
-- **TailwindCSS** für schnelles Styling
+- **TailwindCSS** for fast styling

 ## 🚢 Deployment

-Das Projekt kann einfach auf Vercel oder Netlify deployed werden:
+The project can be easily deployed on Vercel or Netlify:

-1. Repository zu GitHub/GitLab pushen
+1. Push repository to GitHub/GitLab
-2. In Vercel/Netlify importieren
+2. Import in Vercel/Netlify
-3. Build-Kommando: `npm run build`
+3. Build command: `npm run build`
-4. Output-Verzeichnis: `dist`
+4. Output directory: `dist`

-## 📄 Lizenz
+## 📄 License

 MIT